katiestar99/ansible/docs/docsite/rst/dev_guide/style_guide/spelling_word_choice.rst

 Website
 ++++++++++++++
 Correct.
 Do not use "web site" or "Web site."
-For example, "The Ansible website contains ..."
+For example, "The Assible website contains ..."

 Who/whom
 ++++++++++++++